GNtem2/CommissionOnStroke/index.md

 ---

-title: Commission on Stroke
+title: Lancet Commission on Stroke
 layout: default

 ---

-# Stuff to show an update has happened

-# Commission on Stroke
+# Lancet Commission on Stroke

 Interactive display of maps and data presented in the Lancet Neurology
 paper: Commission on Stroke: The Wind of Change.